yahoo/HaloDB/docs/WhyHaloDB.md

 ## Why a new storage engine?
-Although there are umpteen number of storage engines publicly available almost all use a variation of the following data structures to organize data on disk:
+Although there are umpteen number of storage engines publicly available almost all use a variation of the following data structures to organize data on disk for fast lookup:
 * __Hash table__: Kyoto Cabinet.
 * __Log-structured merge tree__: LevelDB, RocksDB.
 * __B-Tree/B+ Tree__: Berkeley DB, InnoDB.